daoye/goudan/README.md

 The best way is set a proxy address for a web requests libray, such as "Requests","urlib", "aiohttp" and so on.

 But, I need write those code in every project.
-I want't to do this.
+And I want't to do this.

 This why I start this project.